bashog/DrimGame2022/README.md

 ### LinearSVR

 `LinearSVR` implements support vector regression for the case of a linear kernel.
-Support vector regression means that the target value is expected to be within the epsilon tube around the prediction.
+A support vector regression is a regression algorithm that builds a model by learning the error of the prediction for each sample.
+A linear kernel is a dot product between the samples.
 $$ \min_{w, \xi} \frac{1}{2} ||w||^2_2 + C \sum_{i=1}^n \xi_i $$

 ### KNeighborsRegressor

 `KNeighborsRegressor` implements learning based on the k nearest neighbors of each query point, where $k$ is an integer value specified by the user.
-The output is the property value for the object.
-This value is the average of the values of its $k$ nearest neighbors.
+The output is the average of the values of its $k$ nearest neighbors.

 ### DecisionTreeRegressor

-`DecisionTreeRegressor` is a class capable of performing multi-output regression on a dataset.
-The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.
+`DecisionTreeRegressor` is a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.

 ### CatBoostRegressor